johnsonandjohnson/Bodiless-JS/packages/vital-elements/doc/CX_Elements.md

 ### Using Vital Element Tokens, but Customizing for Site-Specific Typography

-The Site Builder may need to override a specific token, or a specific set of tokens, and the following is a how-to guide to apply the [best methodology](./CX_SiteTypography) for doing so.
+The Site Builder may need to override a specific token, or a specific set of tokens, and the following is a how-to guide to apply the [best methodology](./Vital_SiteTypography) for doing so.

 ### Helper Utilities

 The package also includes some helper tokens that are very useful in token composition:

-* `asCxTokenSpec` : Creates a token definition utility for a clean component, and will allow tokens to be assigned to any of the slots within your clean component.
+* `asVitalTokenSpec` : Creates a token definition utility for a clean component, and will allow tokens to be assigned to any of the slots within your clean component.

   * Usage:

     ```jsx
-    const asLayoutToken = asCxTokenSpec<LayoutComponents>();
+    const asLayoutToken = asVitalTokenSpec<LayoutComponents>();
     ```

 * `asMetaToken` : Creates a token which applies the given metadata.